-Lastly, You get to see more options for Taskbar, when you right click.
+Lastly, You get to see more options for Taskbar, when you right-click.
 If you have been using Windows 10 even recently, you would know this.
-However, there are few things you should take a look at:
+However, there are a few things you should take a look at:

 - You can enable Windows Ink Workspace Button.

 - You can choose to Hide Cortana or Cortana Icon or the Search box.

 Need some more?

 - Add custom color for Windows 10 taskbar

 - Add a day of the week to the Taskbar clock